A posteriori verification for the sign-change structure of solutions of elliptic partial differential equations: Introduction

 with an explicit error bound $ \rho>0 $.
 Additionally, under an appropriate condition, we can obtain an $ L^{\infty} $-estimation

 with bound $ \sigma>0 $.
-For instance, when $ u,\hat{u} \in H^2(\Omega) $, we can evaluate the $ L^{\infty} $-bound $ \sigma>0 $ by considering the embedding $ H^2(\Omega) \hookrightarrow L^{\infty}(\Omega) $ \cite[Theorem 1 and Corollary 1]{plum1992explicit}.
+For instance, when $ u,\hat{u} \in H^2(\Omega) $, we can evaluate the $ L^{\infty} $-bound $ \sigma>0 $ by considering the embedding $ H^2(\Omega) \hookrightarrow L^{\infty}(\Omega) $; details are discussed later in this section.
 Thus, this approach has the advantage that quantitative information about the solutions of a target equation is provided accurately in a strict mathematical sense.
-From the error estimates, we can identify the approximate shape of solutions.
-Despite these advantages, irrespective of how small the error bound ($\rho$ or $\sigma$) is, information about the sign change of solutions is not guaranteed without additional considerations.
+From the error estimates, we can identify the approximate shapes of solutions.
+Despite these advantages, information about the sign change of solutions is not guaranteed without additional considerations, irrespective of how small the error bound ($\rho$ or $\sigma$) is.
 To be more precise, we introduce the following. \begin{defi} For $ u: \Omega \rightarrow \mathbb{R} $, the connected components of the open sets